Broadcast Solutions Hungary Ensures Live-Feed at Blue Ribbon Round the Lake Balaton Race in Hungary With a Silvus MESH Radio Network

 Across the lake, every cellular bonding unit combined with a Silvus radio got an additional internet feed regardless of their weak cellular network connection.
 All bonding units attached to a Silvus radio were able to broadcast live pictures no matter they were up in the air or on the lake.
 The entire race and live broadcast went well, and the show was saved.

-If you are interested in a personal report from one of our engineers how all this came together - please click here.
+If you are interested in a personal report from our project managers on how this project worked out – please click here.

 Andreas Höflich -Public Relations-